Dickeyville Historic District: History

 Under Dickey, the village again prospered and expanded.
 Many new homes were constructed for the millhands, a Presbyterian church and a manse were built, and a village store, owned by Dickey, sold everything from buggy whips to licorice sticks.
 In 1887, Dickey purchased an additional fabric mill in Oella, Maryland, which remained in operation into the late 1960s.
 On his death in 1896, the name of the village was changed from Wetheredsville to Dickeyville.
 The Dickey family sold out to the Glasgow Mills in 1909, but with the decline of the textile business, work in the mills became harder to get.
 The Glasgow Mills closed and the formerly prosperous Dickeyville became a shanty town with a reputation for crime and low life.

 In 1934, the Dickey properties, which included much of the village of 81 homes, three mills and the Wethered-Dickey mansion on nearby Forest Park Avenue (the mansion has since been demolished) was sold at auction for $42,000.
 A local development company embarked upon the restoration of the properties.
 They decided that the old buildings should be preserved and only the totally unstable would be demolished.
 The buildings that remained might be redesigned and modernized but in such a way as to preserve their historic character.
 New homes must blend in unobtrusively with the old.
 These requirements are initially overseen by the Dickeyville Community Association, a homeowners group formed in 1938.

+A 1947 advertisement for houses sold by Philip E. Lamb described Dickeyville as a racially "restricted community".

 The Village was listed in the National Register of Historic Places in 1968.